HISTORY OF JAMES MADISON

 James Madison’s Involvement with Politics

 Soon his life turned to issues related to the Revolutionary War, which began in 1775, especially his animosity against the perceived excessive taxation of the American Colonies.
-Though he never saw battle during that war, he held leadership positions in Virginia in the militia as a colonel and in politics as a leader in the Virginia Constitutional Convention.
-This led to his election to the Virginia House of Delegates and the Virginia governor’s Council of State, where he came to befriend then Virginia Governor Thomas Jefferson.
+He held leadership positions in Virginia in the militia as a colonel and in politics as a leader in the Virginia Constitutional Convention.
+This led to his election to the Virginia House of Delegates and the Virginia Governor’s Council of State, where he came to befriend then Virginia Governor Thomas Jefferson.

-After his election to the Virginia House of Delegates, he pushed for real religious freedom in the state, recommended the “disestablishment” of Anglicanism (Church of England) as the state religion of Virginia, and called for not just “tolerance” for other denominations but “equal entitlement” of the exercise of religion.
+After his election to the Virginia House of Delegates, he pushed for genuine religious freedom in the state, recommended the “disestablishment” of Anglicanism (Church of England) as the state religion of Virginia, and called for not just “tolerance” for other denominations but “equal entitlement” of the exercise of religion.
 He worked with Thomas Jefferson in writing the Virginia Declaration of Rights.

 When he was elected to the Second Continental Congress as the youngest member, he sought to amend the existing Articles of Confederation, which had been the guiding document of the new nation beginning in November 1777.
 Madison recognized their unworkable weaknesses: they established a poor democracy and a weak federal government.
 They allowed each state (colony) to establish its own foreign trade policy.

 James Madison’s Friendship with Jefferson

 But he was no puppet of the older Jefferson.
 They lived about 30 miles from each other in Virginia.
 Madison helped dissuade Jefferson from his belief that an armed revolution every 19 years should recreate a new Constitution for each generation.

-He called for, along with Hamilton, a robust federal government made up of three branches of government with a “separation of power” — based, no doubt, on his Calvinistic education under Witherspoon that taught the “depravity of man.”
+He called for, along with Hamilton, a robust federal government comprised of three branches of government with a “separation of power” — based, no doubt, on his Calvinistic education under Witherspoon that taught the “depravity of man.”
 Madison is famously quoted as saying